pinobatch/numism/docs/Howie_encounter.md

 - A box of 10 meal bars (1🪙️) from grain snacks aisle
 - Batteries for his headlamp and music player (1🪙️) from checkout
 - Spare undershirt (1🪙️) from ImPulse

-And now Howie tells that he really just wanted to start a business to help his poor single mom who is struggling to care for a special needs kid?
-A [Step 2 lemonade cart] is 5🪙️.
-Uh-oh, Mindy is out of money for this episode...
+- A lemonade cart (5🪙️) from ImPulse, resembling [Step 2's cart], once Howie tells Mindy that he really just wanted to start a business to help his poor single mom who is struggling to care for a special needs kid

 Note: Unlike real-life ALDI, Seed sells alkaline batteries.